Professor Penelope Schofield

-Professor Penelope Schofield is the Professor of Health Psychology in the Department of Psychology, Program Lead: Personalised Health Care in the Iverson Health Innovation Research Institute at Swinburne and Head of Behavioural Science at Peter MacCallum Cancer Centre, where she was formerly the Director and maintains a large and active research team.
-As part of her roles with both organisations, she is the Partnership Lead, for the Digital Health Collaborative Research Centre
+Professor Penelope Schofield is the Professor of Health Psychology in the Department of Psychology, Program Lead: Personalised Health Care in the Iverson Health Innovation Research Institute at Swinburne and Professor of Digital Cancer Care Innovation at Peter MacCallum Cancer Centre, where she maintains a large and active research team.
+As part of her roles with both organisations, she is the Partnership Lead, for the Digital Health Collaborative Research Centre.
+She is currently the international co-chair of the Digital Health Study Group for the Multinational Association for Supportive Care in Cancer.

-A behavioural scientist with over 30 years’ experience conducting research in the field of psycho-oncology, Professor Schofield has held numerous leadership roles which have informed research strategy, policy and service delivery to promote cancer control in Australia and internationally.
+A behavioural scientist with over 30 years’ experience conducting research in the field of oncology and other chronic diseases, Professor Schofield has held numerous leadership roles which have informed research strategy, policy and service delivery to promote cancer control in Australia and internationally.
 Prof Schofield’s research program has a key focus on digital health and adopts a comprehensive approach to develop and deliver effective and sustainable interventions that promote self-care, improve emotional and physical outcomes for patients and carers and alleviate burden on the health system.
-She has extensive experience in behavioural, psycho-social, quality of life and supportive care research in cancer and other chronic illnesses, particularly randomised controlled trials.
-Her current research focus is to assess and improve survival, quality of life and other patient reported outcomes of patients with chronic illness via the development and testing of evidence-based digital health interventions that can be readily integrated into clinical practice.
-All interventions are developed to be clinically feasible, sustainable and effective.
+Her current research focus is to assess and improve survival, quality of life and other patient reported outcomes of people with chronic illness via the development and testing of evidence-based digital health interventions that can be readily integrated into clinical practice.
+All interventions are developed to be clinically feasible, sustainable, and effective.
+A particular interest is improving the experiences and outcomes of patients with cancer of unknown primary.
+She is co-Principal Investigator for a program of research, Solving Unknown Primary Cancers (SUPER) which has attracted over 11 million in competitive funding.